Separate Decimal Numbers from Text in Excel (6 Quick Ways)

 Steps:

-• Go to the Sheet name section at the bottom of each sheet.
-Press the right button of the mouse.
+• Go to the Sheet name section at the bottom of each sheet and right-click the mouse.

 • Choose the View Code option from the Context menu.